CompassionateLove Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

 Maybe we have sent messages, clues to people around us that we need help, or that we plan to die soon.
 Statements similar to, “You won’t have to worry about me anymore”; “When I die everyone will know it”; “I don’t want to be here anymore,” or any other form of communication.
 Writing, social media, art, songs, school reports… all are ways we may have tried to let others know.

-When suicidal thoughts cross our minds and linger, it is time to seek professional help.
-If we are formulating plans, or when those thoughts turn to intent, it is time to call 911 or go to the nearest Emergency Room.
+When suicidal thoughts cross our minds and especially if they linger, it is time to seek professional help.
+If we are formulating plans, or when those thoughts turn to intent, it is time to call 911 or go to the nearest Emergency Room!

 We are ultimately responsible for saving our own lives.
 One of the best ways to do that is to speak up clearly.
 No hinting.